|

 flavor of the herb is preserved intact by freezing fresh herbs, and they will

 retain most of their flavor for up to a year in your freezer.
+Some fresh herbs dry better than others.
+Examples of herbs that

 are well worth the effort of drying include thyme, rosemary, oregano, marjoram,